 Salary for a Vascular Sonographer

-According to 2015 data from the U.S. Bureau of Labor Statistics (BLS), cardiovascular technologists and technicians made a mean annual salary of $56,100 per year, with the top 10% earning an annual income of more than $87,170 at that time.
-The top-paying industries for these professionals in 2015 were the offices of other health practitioners, colleges, universities and professional schools, outpatient care centers, physicians' offices and employment services, the BLS reported.
+According to 2018 data from the U.S. Bureau of Labor Statistics (BLS), cardiovascular technologists and technicians made a mean annual salary of $58,730 per year, with the top 10% earning an annual income of more than $93,100 at that time.
+The top-paying industries for these professionals in 2018 were general medical and surgical hospitals, colleges, universities and professional schools, outpatient care centers, physicians' offices and employment services, the BLS reported.

 Career Information for a Vascular Sonographer